 What colors make blue?

 Blue is a primary color and as such, you aren’t able to create a “pure blue” mixing colors together.
-HOWEVER, we are able to create numerous shades of blue colors through the art of color mixing!
-Let’s take a look at what colors mixed together make different shades of blue starting with a light blue color.
+HOWEVER, it is possible, to learn how to make blue color into many different shades through the art of color mixing!
+Let’s take a look at what colors make different shades of blue − starting with how to make light blue colors.

 You will see here that I used ultramarine blue in the first two color mixtures and cobalt blue in the last two color mixtures.
 To make blue lighter I simply mixed blue with white.
 The result is a bright saturated color.